 \paragraph{Representations of groups and kernels} Let $X$ be a Banach space.
-Let $\pi \co G \to B(X)$ be a representation of a group $G$ on $X$.
+Let $\pi \co G \to \B(X)$ be a representation of a group $G$ on $X$.
 Then we say that $\pi$ is bounded when $\sup \big\{ \norm{\pi_t} : t \in G\big\} < \infty$.

 We need some notions and results of the papers \cite{DLG1} and \cite{DLG2}.
-Recall that a non-empty subset $D$ of an algebraic semigroup $\mathscr{S}$ is called a two-sided ideal if $\mathscr{S} D \subset D$ and if $D \mathscr{S} \subset D$.
-If $\mathscr{S}$ is a semigroup, the intersection of all the two-sided ideals of $\mathscr{S}$ is called the kernel of $\mathscr{S}$.
-If $\mathscr{S}$ be a compact (Hausdorff) semitopological semigroup, that is a semigroup with separately continuous semigroup operations, then it is known \cite[Theorem 2.3]{DLG1} that its kernel is non-empty.
+Recall that a non-empty subset $D$ of a semigroup\footnote{\thefootnote.
+A semigroup is a set supplied with an associative binary operation.
+Unfortunately, in this paper, we also use semigroups $(T_t)_{t \geq 0}$ indexed by $\R^+$.
+For such a semigroup, we require that $T_0=\Id$.} $\mathscr{S}$ is called a two-sided ideal \cite[page 65]{DLG1} \cite[page 318]{EFHN} if $\mathscr{S} D \subset D$ and if $D \mathscr{S} \subset D$.
+If $\mathscr{S}$ is a semigroup, the intersection of all the two-sided ideals of $\mathscr{S}$ is called the kernel of $\mathscr{S}$ \cite[page 66]{DLG1} \cite[page 318]{EFHN}.
+If $\mathscr{S}$ is a compact (Hausdorff) semitopological semigroup, that is a semigroup with a separately continuous semigroup operation, then it is known \cite[Theorem 2.3]{DLG1} \cite[Lemma 16.4]{EFHN} that its kernel is non-empty.

-Let $\pi \co G \to B(X)$ be a (non-continuous) bounded representation of a topological group $G$ on a reflexive Banach space $X$.
-Then we denote by
+Let $\pi \co G \to \B(X)$ be a (non-continuous) bounded representation of a topological group $G$ on a reflexive Banach space $X$.
+We denote by